SteveObert/Katana_MS3/README.md

 Boss/Roland MS3 (which I am not using): https://www.boss.info/global/products/ms-3/
 Boss/Roland Katana (which I am using): https://www.boss.info/us/products/katana-100/

-Sending sysex messages straight to the USB midi in allows for a lot control more options.
+Sending sysex messages straight to the USB midi in allows for a lot control more options